Easy Pumpkin Mousse

 - 1/8 tsp. nutmeg

-- 2 cups truwhip thawed or cool whip
+- 2 cups cool whip or thruwhip, thawed slightly

 Instructions

 - Prepare 3 glasses.
-Place some graham crackers on the bottom of each glass.
-Leave about half of the graham crackers.
+Place a layer of graham crackers at the bottom of each glass, reserving about half of the crackers for later.8 graham crackers

-- In a medium bowl combine vanilla greek yogurt, pumpkin puree, cinnamon and nutmeg.
-Mix until well incorporated.
-Fold in truwhip.
+- In a medium bowl, combine vanilla Greek yogurt, pumpkin puree, cinnamon, and nutmeg.
+Mix until smooth and well incorporated.1/2 cup vanilla greek yogurt, 1/3 cup pumpkin puree, 1/2 tsp. cinnamon, 1/8 tsp. nutmeg

 Nutrition